ecodynlab/GALUP/Modules/Module 3.md

 ### 3.2 Exercises in GEE to play with RS data
-Look at MODIS vegetation dataset (MOD13A2.006 Terra Vegetation Indices 16-Day Global 1km) to see NDVI and EVI values Use Landsat dataset to calculate Albedo or NDVI
+Look at MODIS vegetation dataset (MOD13A2.006 Terra Vegetation Indices 16-Day Global 1km) to see NDVI and EVI values.
+Use Landsat dataset to calculate Albedo or NDVI.
+Submit values <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.

 ##
 Previous Section: